 Customer Acquisition Methods

 By gathering a few pieces of key information, such as your customer’s name or location, you can tailor your message to each user.
-You can even use the way in which a user interacts with your site to send personalized trigger emails letting them know if products they previously viewed went on sale, or reminding them of products they may have left in their cart.
+You can even use the way in which a user interacts with your site to send personalized trigger emails, such as to let them know if products they previously viewed went on sale, or to remind them of products they may have left in their cart.